SATAY-LL/Transposonmapper/_sources/03-docker-doc/02-Docker-adapters.md

 # Creating a custom _adapters.fa_ file

-To know the adapters sequence, one way is to look for the overrepresented sequences in your dataset.
-Steps:

-1. Run the pipeline with the
-    - [x] Quality checking raw data CHECKED
-    - [x] Quality check interrupt CHECKED

-2. When the GUI ask you to continue, say NO and go to your local `/data/fastqc_out/`
-    - Open the corresponding html file and go to the "Overrepresented sequences" section
-    - Copy the sequence that has more than 15% of representation.
+The sequencing company should already trim the adaptes sequence.
+Therefore , what is usually left to trim is the sequencing primer sequence.

+The overrepresented sequences typically dont align very well to the genome , so these sequences are majorly lost during alignment.

-3. Create the adapters.fa in your local data folder
+1. Create the adapters.fa in your local data folder

     - Open a bash terminal and move to the location where you have the data you would like to mount in the pipeline (fastq files)